SRombauts/SQLiteCpp/README.md

 }
 ```

-### Second sample shows how to manage a transaction:
+### The second sample shows how to manage a transaction:

 ```C++
 try